Letters from Post-Vacation Blues

 Traversing the mazes that are the joy you can no longer serve, platonic friendships, monogamous relationships, and whatnot.

-I had this conversation with my boyfriend of eight-and-a-half years the other night.
 It was triggered by a random question that a friend got when we played a little game of Q&A by flipping through random pages from What Makes You Tick?
 The Question Book the night before, when she was having a sleepover at my place.
 The question was, “Would you want your partner to confess to you if he/she had an affair?
 Have you come to an agreement about being unfaithful?”
-She and I had disagreeing opinions at first, although I guess by the end of it she…

 On ikigai and bizarre “guilt” of fortune